DevonMartens/GiftCard-NFT/README.md

 The user can use ERC-20 tokens to buy ERC-721 tokens by burning them.

-There is a contract that deploys the gambling contracts.
+There is a contract that deploys the game contracts  this contract allows users to bet thier NFTs.

 The rewards for these are ERC-20 and ERC-721.